 Traditional bonus systems are “broken” in the sense that they are very hard to apply to different professions, they’re very inflexible in a changing organisation and sometimes they make people do really crazy stuff.
 For example they make people sub-optimise their actions for selfish purposes and not the common good.
 As a result, many modern organisations have no incentive systems at all.
 Instead, everyone gets a fixed salary.

 We’ve been developing our hug system from 2013 when we first heard of a Management 3.0 rewarding model called Merit money.
 We started running tests with it – first with no money incentives and a smaller group of people.
-From this day onwards, the system is available for the whole staff across all our countries.

 What the system in practise does is that I can give any Wunder team member five hugs each week and attach a small note with each one, like “thanks for helping me solve that tricky coding problem the other day”.
 This feedback goes into the system, will later be read by a management team member and will ultimately be delivered to the person I hugged along with all the other hugs they received in the past weeks.
 Each hug also has a monetary value, i.e. every time I hug somebody, that person later gets a small bonus (between 2€ and 10€ depending on company performance) in their salary.